GeoPython-UPD/site/source/index.rst

 -------------

 Upon completion of the course, students must be able to:
-CO 1.
-Explain computer concepts applicable to both general and geologic use; CO 2.
-Manipulate geologic data (raster data, vector data, and satellite imageries);
+* Explain computer concepts applicable to both general and geologic use;
+* Manipulate geologic data (raster data, vector data, and satellite imageries);

 For the Geo-python After completing this course, the students understand basic programming concepts, are able to write short programs, and can manage, analyze and visualize scientific data using Python.